DistributedCollective/bidirectional-fastbtc/README.md

 See also `integration_test/scripts/test_example_transfer.sh`

-The RKS Smart contracts (fastbtc-contracts)
+The RSK Smart contracts (fastbtc-contracts)
 -------------------------------------------

 For details about the smart contracts, see [packages/fastbtc-contracts/README.md](packages/fastbtc-contracts/README.md).